 2740 W. Mason St. Green Bay, WI 54303, 920-498-5436

 Serving Brown and four other counties in northeastern Wisconsin, Newcap’s health clinics offer STD and HIV testing and counseling.
 Other reproductive healthcare services available include emergency contraception, clinical exams, prescriptions, and pregnancy testing and counseling.
 Newcap also treats children and adults with medical needs ranging from wellness exams to infections.
 The clinic’s no and low-cost fees are determined on a case-by-case basis.

 Planned Parenthood provides STD testing and treatment for sexually active adolescents and adults.
-Clients can get HPV and hepatitis A and B vaccines, as well as HIV testing, treatment, counseling, and referrals.
+You can get HPV and hepatitis A and B vaccines, as well as HIV testing, treatment, counseling, and referrals.
 A wide range of other healthcare services are available for men and women, including general health care, LGBT resources, pregnancy exams and care, birth control, abortions, and emergency contraception.
-Planned Parenthood works with the uninsured on a sliding-fee scale and accepts a variety of insurance plans.
+Planned Parenthood will work with you if you’re uninsured on a sliding-fee scale and accepts a variety of insurance plans.

 Vivent Health offers HIV/AIDS resources and STD testing and treatment.
-Working on a sliding-fee scale, the facility accepts all who need care, regardless of their ability to pay.
-The clinic’s state-of-the-art equipment helps ensure patients receive customized care.
+Working on a sliding-fee scale, the facility accepts all who need care, regardless of your ability to pay.
+The clinic’s state-of-the-art equipment helps ensure you receive customized care.
 In addition to STD and HIV resources, Vivent Health’s professionals also deliver general medical exams, primary and preventative health care, immunizations, and prescriptions, as well as dental services.
-Existing and new patients can schedule appointments by phone or online.
+You can schedule appointments by phone or online.